arp242/goatcounter/README.markdown

 3. Click Approve

-That's it!
-Once the service is deployed, you can access the service using the URL at the top of your service dashboard.
-Go to your `https://goatcounter-xyz.onrender.com` address, log in using the credentials you just provided and start using GoatCounter on Render!
+Once the service is deployed, you can access the service using the URL at the top of your service dashboard and login using the credentials you just provided.

 ### Building from source